The structural problem of digital certification

 Conclusion

 CERTCRYPT does not seek to replace institutions, redefine legal frameworks, or impose an ideological model.
-Its thesis is simpler and, at the same time, more structural: digital certification can be designed so that verification does not depend on trust in a specific entity, but on reproducible rules.
+Its thesis is simpler and, at the same time, more fundamental: digital certification can be designed so that verification does not depend on trust in a specific entity, but on reproducible rules.

 When that condition is met, the nature of the system changes.
 Verification ceases to be an act of trust and becomes a formal process.
 That difference — structural, not rhetorical — is the basis on which CERTCRYPT is built.